 Associated Engineering’s initial assignment included an assessment of the area’s wastewater treatment and disposal needs, and identification of opportunities for developing a regional wastewater treatment facility.

-Based on the recommendations in the wastewater management study, the Rural Municipality retained Associated Engineering to proceed with the detailed design and construction of a wastewater management system, including two new sewage pumping stations, one in Paradise Hill and another in St. Walburg; 32 kilometres of 100 millimetre, 200 millimetre, and 250 millimitre high-density polyethylene wastewater forcemains; two new truck dump stations; a new booster station; and a new aerated lagoon to treat wastewater from the region.
+Based on the recommendations in the wastewater management study, the Rural Municipality retained Associated Engineering to proceed with the detailed design and construction of a wastewater management system, including two new sewage pumping stations, one in Paradise Hill and another in St. Walburg; 32 kilometres of 100 millimetre, 200 millimetre, and 250 millimetre high-density polyethylene wastewater forcemains; two new truck dump stations; a new booster station; and a new aerated lagoon to treat wastewater from the region.

 Project Manager, Marvin Loewen, tells us, “The distance between communities presented a design challenge.
 We built a hydraulic model of the proposed wastewater collection system, which helped to confirm the design of the pump stations. forcemains, and the booster station for wastewater transmission.
 Due to elevation changes, we designed the system with a combination of pressurized (pumped) and gravity flow forcemains.”

 Marvin adds, “The land available for the lagoon also created an issue.
-We desiged a system with aeration, which reduced the overall land required to a sixth of a traditional facultative (not aerated) lagoon.”
+We designed a system with aeration, which reduced the overall land required to a sixth of a traditional facultative (not aerated) lagoon.”
 The smaller physical footprint of the lagoon reduces the facility’s impact on the environment.

 The project’s general contractor was an Onion Lake Cree Nation-owned company.
 The project was completed in August 2020.